create your own

 No kid or grown up kid, in Cajun bayou country doesn't know how to slurp oysters.
 Just for the record, we didn't learn this from drinking in bars.
 We learned it in the backyard, sitting at a newspaper draped picnic table, daring and double daring each other to eat a raw oyster.

 Grandpere Navarre would egg us on, with his home version of the Acme World Oyster Eating championships.
-This age-old art, one that admittedly some of the more refined will disgusting -- is both a right of passage, and a form of frugal family fun.
+This age-old art, one that admittedly some of the more refined will disgusting -- is both a rite of passage, and a form of frugal family fun.

 As numerous oyster festivals, slurp fests, and raw oyster eating contests across the country demonstrate -- eating raw oysters isn't limited to Louisiana or the Cajun culture.
 Traditionally, oyster slurping is the simple act of slurping them out of the shell into your mouth.
 However, some of the more timid folks, will pick the oyster out with a fork.